browserengineering/book/book/layout.md

 that constructs the layout tree so that any sequence of text-like elements gets made into a single `BlockLayout`.

-*Run-ins*: A "run-in heading" is a heading that is drawn as part of the next paragraph's text.[^like-these] Modify your browser to render `<h6>` elements as run-in headings.
+5-6 *Run-ins*.
+A "run-in heading" is a heading that is drawn as part of the next paragraph's text.[^like-these] Modify your browser to render `<h6>` elements as run-in headings.
 You'll need to implement the previous exercise on anonymous block boxes, and then add a special